DS-Meena/ImageCaptioning/README.md

 - RNN-LSTM is used to encode text data and Pretrained cnn to encode image data.

-- addition is used to combine two encoded inputs (iamge feature vector and word vector).
+- addition is used to combine two encoded inputs (image feature vector and word vector).

-- images are converted into feature vector (using pretrianed CNN or vgg 16) model before feeding into model
+- images are converted into feature vector (using pretrianed CNN or vgg 16 or inception v3) model before feeding into model

 - removing stop words.

 training -
 	image feature input, text feature input
 	merge and prediction output